ONE NORMALLY DOESN’T associate Russia with the 300-year-long “Indian Wars” of North America.

 The Russians re-established their base on the island, eventually moving their Alaskan capital there in 1808.
 Sitka became a bustling frontier town for the Russians boasting an administrative nerve centre and a lively cultural scene.
 The small city would continue to thrive for decades.
 From Sitka, the Tsar would go on to establish small trading outposts on Hawaii and even the coast of California.

-In the 1860s, the Russians would hand control of the region over to the United States.
+In the 1860s, the Russians would cede control of the entire region over to the United States.